The Complete Guide To Sustainable Cocktails

 The Cocktail Service team were in attendance at International Confex a few weeks back, and particularly enjoyed a discussion piece around the need to make live events more sustainable to ensure their success in years to come.

 The talk featured Paddy from Above All, and Joe from Lineup Ninja.
 The onus is on us as individuals and businesses to push back on the supply chain collectively, to ensure sustainable practices are implemented across the industry.
+If you want to learn how to remove plastic from your day to day operations or living then click here.

 For more information on sustainable drinking please get in touch with us.